berkaycimsir/mukemmel-blog/README.md

 The backend server of this project: [Backend (graphql playground)](https://mukemmel-blog-backend.herokuapp.com/graphql)\
 Github repository of backend: [Repository Of My Backend Server](https://github.com/berkaycimsir/mukemmel-blog-backend)

-This project deployed to the now: [Frontend](https://mukemmel-blog-frontend.berkaycimsir.now.sh)
+This project deployed to the heroku: [Frontend](https://mukemmel-blog-frontend.herokuapp.com/)